What Are the Advantages and Disadvantages of Employee Furloughs?

-Furloughs differ from layoffs in that furloughed employees know they have a job that will resume at some point in the future.
+Furloughs differ from layoffs in that furloughed employees know that they have a job that will resume at some point in the future.
 While laid-off employees sometimes are brought back to their jobs, it's less likely to be the case.

 Some furloughs are planned due to seasonal downturns in business.
 For example, some businesses in tourist destinations that are busy during only certain times of the year may shut down altogether during their off-seasons.

-There are advantages and disadvantages to choosing furloughs instead of layoffs.
+Employers and employees will find that there are advantages and disadvantages to choosing furloughs instead of layoffs.

 While no one wants to be out of work, furloughs can be beneficial to either employers, employees, or both, depending on the specific circumstances:

 Even though employees are not receiving paychecks during a furlough, they have the assurance that they will have jobs in the future.
 This can provide some level of comfort, especially if employees know the furlough will be for only a short period of time.

 While no guarantee exists that all furloughed employees will return following the time off from work, companies can be fairly confident that they'll have experienced workers ready to return as soon as the doors re-open for business.

 Allows for planning

 If it's a seasonal furlough and everyone knows the plant will shut down every July, or that the plant will close over the holidays in December, then employees take that into consideration when budgeting and planning.
 So, it's not necessarily traumatic.
 Many companies do this every year and maintain a stable workforce.